Gaylordsville, Connecticut

-Gaylordsville is a village in the northwest corner of the town of New Milford, Litchfield County, Connecticut, United States.
+Gaylordsville is a village (neighborhood/borough) in the northwest corner of the town of New Milford, Litchfield County, Connecticut, United States.
 It was listed as a census-designated place (CDP) prior to the 2020 census.

 History

 The early history of Gaylordsville is closely connected to the Gaylord family, early settlers in New England.
 In 1630 William Gaylord arrived in Dorchester, Massachusetts on the ship "Mary and John" along with his wife and five sons.
 A deacon in the puritan church, he was involved in the affairs of the colony, signing land grants and serving on the first jury in the colony.
 He later settled in East Windsor, Connecticut.
 His great-grandson, Ensign William Gaylord, moved to Woodbury in 1706 and married Joanna, the daughter of Captain John Minor.
 Joanna's sister, Grace, married Samuel Grant, and was an ancestor of President Grant.

 In 1712, the Gaylord couple came to New Milford, Connecticut, which had been settled only five years previously.
 Their house stood on the corner of Main and Elm Streets.
 For a time he kept a tavern there in addition to doing his regular work as a surveyor.
 He did a lot of surveying for the State, laying out town boundary lines, and it was, no doubt, on one of these surveying trips that he became impressed with the large areas of level land several miles north of the New Milford village, just north of the straits on the Housatonic River.
 He began taking title to parcels of it, and soon owned a large part of the valley.
 To ensure the good will of the Native Americans living in the area, he also bought it from them, giving, according to legend, a horse, a mule, and a two-wheeled cart.